jayanthkoushik/shiny-pyseed/README.md

 [Prettier](https://prettier.io) is used to format all non-Python files.
-Default settings are used, and the config file, `.prettierrc.js` is only used to load additional plugins for prettifying `sh` and `toml` files.
+Default settings are used, and the config file, `.prettierrc.js` is only used to load an additional plugin for prettifying `toml` files.
 Files to be ignored by Prettier are listed in `.prettierignore`.
 As a general rule, automatically generated files should be added here.